cemachelen/LFRic_container/README.md

 A [Singularity](https://sylabs.io/) container of the [LFRic](https://www.metoffice.gov.uk/research/approach/modelling-systems/lfric) software stack built.
 Based on [NCAS container](https://github.com/NCAS-CMS/LFRic_container)

-It is based Ubuntu 22.04 and includes all of the software package dependencies and tools in the standard [LFRic build environment](https://code.metoffice.gov.uk/trac/lfric/wiki/LFRicTechnical/LFRicBuildEnvironment).
+It is based Ubuntu 22.04 and includes all of the software package dependencies and tools in adapted and updated from standard [LFRic build environment](https://code.metoffice.gov.uk/trac/lfric/wiki/LFRicTechnical/LFRicBuildEnvironment).
+This has been tested with lfric_apps vn 1

 A compiler is **not** required on the build and run machine where the container is deployed.
 All compilation of LFRic is done via the containerised compilers.